-As you learned in the Xedge32 introduction, this development environment streamlines IoT projects by seamlessly connecting Lua to the ESP32's extensive features.
+As you learned in the Xedge32 introduction, the Xedge32 development environment simplifies IoT projects by seamlessly connecting Lua to the ESP32's extensive features.
 By enabling all device-specific code to be written in the user-friendly Lua language, Xedge32 makes the development process simpler and faster.
 In this first tutorial, we'll walk you through a basic example that blinks an LED.
 We'll connect the LED to a GPIO pin and demonstrate how to control it using Lua.

-For this tutorial, all you need is an ESP32 development board (ideally the latest ESP32-S3), a breadboard, and an LED.
+For this tutorial, you only need an ESP32 development board (ideally the latest ESP32-S3), a breadboard, and an LED.
 A beginner-friendly breadboard allows you to create circuits without soldering, making it great for trying out ideas.
 Starting with an LED is an excellent choice for your first project, as it's easy to use and gives you quick visual feedback.
 While LEDs often come included in DIY electronics kits, you can also purchase them separately.
-If you're looking for a one-stop solution, complete kits are available on Amazon.

-Once you have all the components, set them up as shown in the diagram below.
-Although we include a resistor in the design to protect the LED from too much current, we've often set up LEDs without one for simple examples.
+Once you have all the components, you may set them up as shown in the diagram below.
+Although a resistor is included in the design below to protect the LED from too much current, we've often set up LEDs without one for simple examples.

-For wiring the LED on a breadboard, follow these steps:
+For wiring the LED on a breadboard according to our bench setup, follow these steps:

 You only need a few lines of Lua code to blink an LED.
 Lua is an exceptionally intuitive language, making it easy even for beginners to pick up.
 If you need a deeper understanding beyond our brief explanation below, you can delve into our online Lua tutorial for more guidance.